petervandenabeele/spelfouten/README.md

 ### Large validation set

-An larger validation set of 10,000 sentences that is created from a larger data set of 14M nl.wikipedia sentences, by picking one sentence every 1,000 entries, yields these results (ONLY negative labels, presumed correct spelling, not fully validated).
+A larger validation set of 10,000 sentences that is created from a larger data set of 14M nl.wikipedia sentences, by picking one sentence every 1,000 entries, yields these results (ONLY negative labels, presumed correct spelling, not fully validated).
 This is the [validation code](./src/dt_classification_RoBERTa_BERT_final_validation.py).